pennhanlee/tp/docs/DeveloperGuide.md

 </div>

 Step 5.
 The user then decides to execute the command `list`.
-Commands that do not modify the books in the library such as `list`, `view` or `find` will not create new states.
+Commands that only change which books are displayable to the user such as `list`, `view` or `find` will not create new states.

 ![UndoRedoState4](images/UndoRedoState4.png)